uPVC House Cladding Cost

 Ask your question

-When you are getting uPVC, cladding installed on your home, there are a few factors that will affect the final price.
+When you are getting uPVC, cladding installed on your home, there are a few factors that will affect the final cost.

 upvccladding1

-The larger the area, the more it is going to cost.
+• Area to be Clad — The larger the area, the higher the uPVC cladding cost.
 This is not only for material costs but labour costs as well.
-The biggest factor is how many storeys are involved.
-This is because it will have an impact on the scaffolding costs.
+The biggest factor is how many storeys are involved, as this will have an impact on the scaffolding costs.

-The style and colour of the cladding you choose can affect the cost.
-Shiplap is more expensive, and Open V is the cheap option.
-In terms of colour, the standard colour is white.
-If you want anything different, it will increase the price.
+• Type of Cladding — The style and colour of the cladding you choose can affect the uPVC cladding cost.
+Shiplap is more expensive, and Open V is the cheaper option.
+The standard colour is white, and anything different will increase the cost.
 Fake timber patterns are often the most expensive option.

 What's Involved in Installing uPVC Cladding?